thought-machine/please/docs/codelabs/k8s.md

 ```
 FROM ubuntu:22.04

-RUN apt update && apt upgrade
+RUN apt update -y && apt upgrade -y
 ```

 ### Docker build rules

-To use the docker build rules, we need to install the docker plugin, as well as the shell plugin which it reuqires:
+To use the docker build rules, we need to install the docker plugin, as well as the shell plugin which it requires:

 `$ plz init plugin shell && plz init plugin docker`